Best photo backup services for iPhone, iPad, and Mac

+Backing up photos is important for ensuring you keep your memories safe from things like lost or stolen devices and software crashes.
+These are the best backup services for taking care of your photographs!

-Arguably the most important things we carry around with us on our iPhones are our photos.
-They're personal, unique, and irreplaceable captures of moments in our lives, and if something were to happen to and we hadn't properly backed them up, then our treasured memories would be lost forever.
+Arguably the most important things we carry around with us on our iPhones are our photos: they're personal, unique, and irreplaceable captures of moments in our lives, and if something were to happen to and we hadn't properly backed them up, then our treasured memories would be lost forever!

 There are a handful of fantastic apps for backing up and storing your photos in the cloud, which will keep them safe no matter what happens to your iPhone.
-It all depends on what features you think are most important.
-As we move into a new year, make sure your memories are backed up with these great options!
+It all depends on what features you think are most important!

+Here are the absolute best photo backup services available for iPhone, iPad, and Mac!

 Apple iCloud Photo Library